 Clemency status: Pending Case # C184602

-Supporters: Former employer, attorney Joanne Kehr, Roberta’s children and extended family, CAN-DO Foundation, Malik King, Familes for Justice as Healing, the LOHM, Crack Open the Door,
+Supporters: Former employer, attorney Joanne Kehr, Roberta’s children and extended family, CAN-DO Foundation, Malik King, Crack Open the Door, The LOHM,

 Prison Address: Roberta Bell #08116-067, FCI Dublin 5701 8th St. Dublin, CA 94568

 Media: Roberta Bell’s story featured in Truthout on 12/16/2016: A Desperate Hope for Clemency: Mothers in Federal Prison Pin Hopes on Obama

 We have researched Robert’s case and believe she is innocent of murder.
 Please read letter by Joanne Kehr below.

 It’s a daily struggle to count my days of incarceration and my codefendant’s days of freedom.
 My codefendant was granted a judgment of acquittal post-conviction and is at home.
 The judge felt as though I may be entitled to the same relief, but he didn’t have jurisdiction over me.
 He said I had to file in the Northern District of CA. Although I may be entitled to it, I have to fight for it, because I am in a prison in CA. My codefendant had the benefit of being housed in the 3rd Circuit jurisdiction.
 There are no female institutions in the 3rd Circuit so I would never be able to file there.
 I keep telling myself that it won’t be much longer.